Table of Contents

 - The authorization groups with the list groups are nested and

-In this step, the new directories are created and rights are given to the authorization groups created before.
+In this step, the new directories are created and rights are created.

 Following steps are processed: